Madan Lal Dhingra: Reactions

 At a public meeting held on 5 July 1909, several Indian political leaders condemned the murder of Wyllie, but Savarkar voted against the formal resolution to condemn Dhingra, arguing that proper voting procedure had not been followed at the meeting and that he wanted Dhingra to be "treated fairly before being condemned as a criminal".
 After Dhingra's execution, the Abhinav Bharat Society led by Savarkar printed a postcard portraying Dhingra as a revolutionary.
 Savarkar's comrade V. V. S. Aiyar described the murder as "a glorious act", and praised Savarkar for being "the real guru, the Avatar of Krishna, who had produced a man like Dhingra."
-Several Indian and British leaders, including Mahatma Gandhi, criticized Dhingra's actions and Savarkar's public defence of Dhingra.
+Several Indian and British leaders had criticized Dhingra's actions and Savarkar's public defence of Dhingra.

 Guy Aldred, the printer of The Indian Sociologist, was sentenced to twelve months hard labor.
 The August issue of The Indian Sociologist had carried a story sympathetic to Dhingra.
 Dhingra's actions also inspired some of the Irish, who were fighting to establish an independent Ireland.